graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-Defined fragments must be used within a query document.
+Defined fragments must be used within a document.

-For example the following is an invalid query document:
+For example the following is an invalid document:

 ```graphql counter-example
 fragment nameFragment on Dog { # unused